conduktor/conduktor-docs/docs/guides/conduktor-in-production/admin/user-access/configure-sso.md

 ---
 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';

+We offer several options when configuring SSO (Single Sign-On).

 ## Configure LDAP as SSO

 [View the list of LDAP properties](#ldap-config-properties).
 Here's a sample snippet containing server, users and groups to put in your configuration file.